Couple injured in passenger cart crash at MIA terminal shares ordeal

 MIAMI INTERNATIONAL AIRPORT, FLA.
-(WSVN) - A couple visiting South Florida spoke out about the passenger transport crash at a Miami International Airport terminal that left them with serious injuries.
+(WSVN) - A couple visiting South Florida spoke out about the passenger transport crash at a Miami International Airport terminal that left both of them with serious injuries.

-Speaking with 7News on Sunday, engaged couple Shannon Clemons and Kerrina Powell described the heart-stopping moment the cart they were riding in crashed into a column at Concourse D, Friday afternoon.
+Speaking with 7News on Sunday, engaged couple Shannon Clemons and Kerrina Powell described the heart-stopping moment when the cart they were riding in crashed into a column at Concourse D, Friday afternoon.

 “It ended up a day of horror at the airport,” said Clemons.